DIGIHLTH 702 : Health Knowledge Management

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

 The class of 2023 indicated that they found the course met their needs and they found the assessments useful.
 They enjoyed the online discussions with colleagues and making the connection between IT, health and knowledge management.
-Some students suggested that we have prescheduled tutorials to discuss course content and assignments - we have done so for 2024.
-Some students asked for more diversity in the presentation of content.
-Some weeks' content has consisted of reading with an accompanying reflection guide.
-Some of these weeks' reading is now complemented by a short lecture about certain articles that are a challenging read.
+Some students suggested that we have prescheduled tutorials to discuss course content and assignments - we have did so for 2024 and it worked well.
+Some students asked for more diversity in the presentation of content, which has been modified.

 Academic Integrity